Code Generator Configuration

 columnNaming

-• Description: The naming strategy for mapping database table fields to entities.
+- Description: The naming strategy for mapping database table columns to entity properties.

-• Default Value: When unspecified, follows the naming strategy.
+- Default Value: When not specified, follows the

 tablePrefix

-• Description: Table prefix, used to filter tables with specific prefixes.
+- Description: Table prefix used to filter tables that have a specific prefix.

 fieldPrefix

-• Description: Field prefix, used to filter fields with a specific prefix.
+- Description: Field prefix, used to filter fields that have a specific prefix.

 superEntityClass